rusenask/mirage/docs/pages/advanced.rst

    put/stub?session=mangler_xslt1&ext_module=mangler, first.request, first.response
    end/session?session=mangler_xslt1

-This example dynamically imports a test mangler from the Stubo server.
-Typically these external python modules that hook into the Stubo runtime would be sourced from source control system using a URL.
+This example dynamically imports a test mangler from the Mirage server.
+Typically these external python modules that hook into the Mirage runtime would be sourced from source control system using a URL.

 Note:  user exit processing is only enabled if the 'ext_module' variable is set to a pre-loaded module during the put/stub call.
 Each Mirage host URL has its own copy of any loaded modules.
 Such